face-it/Hangfire.Tags/README.md

 ## Providers

 In order to properly cleanup tags for expired jobs, an extension is required for the default storage providers.
-Right now, there are two providers.
-A provider for SQL server, and thanks to Yong Liu, a provider for PostgreSQL is available.
+Right now, there are three providers: for SQL server, for PostgreSQL and for MySql.

 ## Tags